-Coordinator, U.S. Attorney's Office.5.
-In what ways do you feel your gang awareness programs were effective?
+5. In what ways do you feel your gang awareness programs were effective?

 The training has made staff aware that gangs are not just found in large cities.
-It has also given staff gang indicators to look for at Carroll County Public Schools.
-As of this time, Carroll County Public Schools has not identified any gang type behaviors in schools.
+It has also provided staff with gang indicators and current trends to look for in Carroll County Public Schools.
 Carroll County Public Schools takes a proactive approach and because of our informational ongoing training, we try to be very alert for the potential of gangs forming at all times.